JHodgkins/MSP3-Movie2Archive/README.md

 - As a returning user, I want to be able to move my collection to another room location.
 - As a returning user, I want to be able to delete my account.

+#### Site owner
+- As the site owner, I want visitors to find Movie2Archive approachable and know its purpose from the outset.
+- As the site owner, I want visitors to gain more information and learn new facts about the movies they own.
+- As the site owner, I want visitors to be able to easily add their movies.
+- As the site owner, I want the site visitors to be able to see what they own and see their collection by type to promote recycling.